yurisuika/Zehn/README.md

 ## Make Steam Look Like A Native App!

 Part of the design philosophy behind Zehn is to only show what is always going to be relevant to your needs.
 The rest can be displayed when the ephemeral moment comes.
 Steam has a lot of visual clutter and redundancy, so Zehn seeks to alleviate you of this and let you navigate Steam without all the distraction.
+This is the elegent simplicity of Windows 10 Fluent Design that you love brought to Steam!

 Some ways this is accomplished in Zehn:
-* Much is consolidated into the navigation bar in the main Steam window.
+* Most controls are consolidated into the navigation bar of the main Steam window.
 The root menu is only shown when you open it via the menu button.
 * Instead of a details sidebar always shown and a community content feed that you can only access after scrolling past all of the activity feed on a game page, Zehn offers three simple buttons in the play bar to switch between displaying these.
 You can focus solely on that of which you choose!
 * The game search is hidden by default; once you set up a bunch of filters, you don't need to constantly see their tags and other filter buttons displayed, so you can hide the search section and still retain its functionality while giving the list center stage.
 * You can toggle showing your own status and the friends search from the buttons bar.
 And you can even hide that bar as well to just view your contacts.
 Garner the ability to only view what matters most.